-To hike in Dalsland is to walk for hours on our mountains and enjoy expansive views.
-To go deep into the forest and walk pass lakes and ruins from old crofts.
+To hike in Dalsland is walking for hours on our mountains and enjoy expansive views, going deep into the forest and walk pass lakes and ruins from old crofts.
 There are lots of new hikes and trails to discover and we will be happy to show you the maps!

 In Dalsland you as a canoeist have the opportunity to experience nature closeup, wild and genuine.
 Feel like an adventurer, find serenity and experience real nature.

 If you like gravel, this is the place!
 Most of the winding roads have no traffic and it's very easy to plan day rides.
 Great variety of terrain, nice landscapes and views, fresh lakes to jump in... what else for a great cycling adventure?

 From Steneby, you can ride through Dalsland's landscape on horseback.
 Deep forest, small streams and wildlife will be on your tour.
 (25 Km from the B&B)

 With hundreds of lakes , some with access only by foot, there is no better place for wild swimming.
 The water is clean and fresh, sometimes chilly, and the experience of swimming with nature